bayesways/math-club/content/post/2020-05-18-evolution-theory-and-complexity.md

 One interesting application is the papers by Papadimitirou (in what I think is described as computational evolution theory).
 I think it would be interesting if everyone brought their own favorite application of the algorithm to the discussion.

-His work (if I remember correctly) shows how the MW algorithm can explain three fundemental questions left unanswered by traditional Evolution Theory:
+His work is about bringing computation theory to other fields.
+In this context he examines three fundemental questions left unanswered by traditional Evolution Theory:

 * How does novelty arise in organisms?
 * What is the role of sex?
 * How is variability preserved despite constant mixing?

 I saw him talk at the Simons Insitute in New York.
 I think he gave the same talk around different univerisities, see this [video lecture](https://www.youtube.com/watch?v=WoamKUfisVM) and an extended version ([part 1](https://www.youtube.com/watch?v=YwMiODT5qPU), [part 2](https://www.youtube.com/watch?v=XFXRApGW_Lw))

+There some interesting disctions that arise by reading so far:

+* Output versus input: Life involves complex processes, many of which including solving NP hard problems.
+For example our cell know how to fold a protein in miliseconds, even though protein folding has been proven to be NP hard.
+NP hard refers to the worst case complexity, but of course easy instances could be solved faster.
+One suggestion is that natural selection acts on the input instances, making sure that only the easy instances survive

+* Genotye vs phenotype

+* Discrete vs continuous: If the genetic information is discrete how come we see species change on a continuum

+* Optimization vs mixability (asexual vs sexual)

 #### Reading list